If you are looking for a Yoga Technique that helps you relax, meditate, and reduce stress levels. Yoga Nidra may be the right thing for you!

 Perhaps this is why the Nidra is known as the yoga of mental purification.
 It is a practice that induces relaxation and meditation.

 How is Yoga Nidra practiced?

 Yoga Nidra focused on the corpse pose (Savasana).
 The position of your body should be symmetrical.
 It is easier to feel the relaxation of the legs, for example, if both are in the same position and at the same distance.

 Top tip.
 Bring a blanket with you.
 This practice can lower your body temperature and make you feel cold.

-During the whole yoga Nidra session you are in the same position, so it is very important that you are comfortable.
+During the whole yoga Nidra session, you are in the same position, so it is very important that you are comfortable.
 The eyes must be closed during the entire session.
 The goal is to focus on the present moment.

 What is a Yoga Nidra session like?

-Sessions can last between 20 to 45 minutes.
+Sessions can last from 20 to 45 minutes.
 It is recommended that the sessions are guided by a teacher or an audio session.
 Some do self-guided Yoga Nidra, but they are usually advanced practitioners.

 Who can do Yoga Nidra?

 In short: everyone.
 There is no physical limit as it is based primarily on meditation.